 If you feel intense pain during mealtimes, this could mean the stone is completely blocking a saliva gland.
 The pain usually lasts 1 to 2 hours.

-You can try to free the stone by doing things to increase saliva production, such as:
+You can try to remove a salivary gland stone by doing things to increase the amount of saliva in your mouth, such as:

 - sucking on a lemon or lemon drops